-- Financial capital is imputed, assuming that investment income reflects a rate of return of 4%. - Pension income is disaggregated into state pension and complementary pension income, by approximating entitlement to the state pension. - Social assistance is disaggregated into general social assistance, other taxable social assistance and other non-taxable social assistance.
+- Financial capital is imputed, assuming that investment income reflects an annual rate of return of 4% on capital amounts exceeding the tax free allowance in Box 3 of €24,437 and 0.75% on capital amounts below this threshold18. - Pension income is disaggregated into state pension and complementary pension income, by approximating entitlement to the state pension. - Social assistance is disaggregated into general social assistance, other taxable social assistance and other non-taxable social assistance.
 Other taxable social assistance is mainly targeted to disabled persons, other non-taxable social assistance to children aged 12-25. - Unemployment benefits are disaggregated into contributory unemployment benefits and non-contributory unemployment benefits. - Employee (occupational) pension contributions are imputed using approximate average contribution rates; employer pension contributions are not taken into account.